sarah-black/COMP-330-Team-B---Project-1/README.md

 1) Make sure all necessary libraries are installed for basic C++ functionality, and put files you wish to search through in the project's resource folder.

-2) Download and open the project.
+2) Download requisite files and open the project.
+To do this, go into the TeamBProj1 folder and open the TeamBProj1 file.

 3) Go ahead and run the main function.